TABLE OF CONTENTS

 - Collect your documents.
 You’ll need proof of income before you can apply for a merchant account.
 Collect three months of bank statements, a voided check, and at least two forms of personal identification.
 This will make it easy to fill out your application in a timely manner.

 Find a quality tech support programming payment processor.
 Banks are often unwilling to process credit cards for tech support programming companies.
 Instead, work with a payment provider that specializes in high risk merchant accounts.
 Look for a trustworthy company with low rates, good customer service, and a great business reputation.
+Additionally, consider if your business will need to support B2B payment processing.
 The quality of your payment provider will impact your future customer interactions and scalability in the years to come.
 Allow your payment processor to work on your behalf to find your perfect acquiring bank and seek lower rates as you grow.
 By doing this, you will be able to get back to doing what you do best: running your business.